-There is no doubt that the 5P is cut above the beginner guitars, which it leaves way behind.
+There is no doubt that the 5P is a cut above the beginner guitars, which it leaves way behind.
 Low-end Yamahas and similar models cannot really be compared to it.

 Some users (in the US mainly) find the 5P overpriced.
 They say that while it is certainly a quality guitar, it is not really value for money.
 The model appears to be more competitively priced in Europe and elsewhere.